Yui Kamio Lets Loose

-Yui Kamio Lets Loose (神緒ゆいは髪を結い, Kamio Yui wa Kami wo Yui) is a Japanese manga series written and illustrated by Hiroshi Shiibashi.
+Yui Kamio Lets Loose (神緒ゆいは髪を結い, Kamio Yui wa Kami o Yui) is a Japanese manga series written and illustrated by Hiroshi Shiibashi.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from March to November 2019, with its chapters collected in four tankōbon volumes.
 Viz Media and Shueisha simulpublished the series in English on their Shonen Jump and Manga Plus digital services, respectively.

 Plot

 Set at the elite Teiyo Private Academy, Kiito Sonomiya—a charismatic member of the privileged "Life Lovers" group—has his orderly life upended when he falls for Yui Kamio, a seemingly perfect honor student.
 Unbeknownst to him, Yui harbors a split personality: her gentle, admired self, "White Yui", and the violent delinquent "Black Yui", who emerges when her lock-shaped hair accessory is removed.
 Feared as the "Dark Deity", Black Yui's ruthless fighting skills make her infamous among students.

 When Yui's childhood friend Nao Ebisuno entrusts Kiito with a spare hair lock to control her transformations, he is thrust into chaos.
 As they struggle to suppress Black Yui's outbursts, vengeful delinquents constantly target them, forcing Kiito to navigate the turmoil of Yui's dual personas and the conflicts they unleash.